About the Department of Health Care Services

 The mission of the California Department of Health Care Services (DHCS) is to provide Californians with access to affordable, high-quality health care, including medical, dental, mental health, substance use disorder services, and long-term services and supports.
 DHCS’ vision is to preserve and improve the physical and mental health of all Californians.
 DHCS works closely with federal officials, health care professionals, legislators, county governments, and health plans to provide an accessible health care safety net for individuals in need.

-DHCS programs serve nearly 11.3 million Californians.
-One in five people in the state receive health care services financed or organized by DHCS, making the department the largest health care purchaser in California.
+DHCS programs serve about 12 million Californians.
+About 30 percent of Californians recieve health care services financed or organized by DHCS, making the department the largest health care purchaser in California.
 Our success is made possible only through collaboration and cooperation with other state agencies, counties, and partners as we invest more than $90 billion for the care of low-income families, children, pregnant women, seniors, and persons with disabilities.